Philadelphia Trip & Fall Attorney

 Accidents happen, but our job is holding negligent parties accountable

 You have probably tripped or slipped and fallen down.
 It happens.
 Normally, you survive with only your self-esteem being slightly bruised, but trips and falls can cause broken bones, brain injuries or death.
-When the cause is a broken sidewalk or wet floor in a retail store caused by the negligence of another person or entity, Philadelphia’s knowledgeable and uncompromising personal injury attorneys at The Law Offices of Michael T. van der Veen aggressively pursue the compensation you deserve.
+When the cause is a broken sidewalk or wet floor in a retail store caused by the negligence of another person or entity, Philadelphia’s knowledgeable and uncompromising personal injury attorneys at van der Veen, O’Neill, Hartshorn, and Levin aggressively pursue the compensation you deserve.

 Regardless of the complexity of the case or the tactics used by insurance companies to avoid paying you for the injuries you suffered, our attorneys are relentless and aggressive in their pursuit of the best result for you.
 Michael T. van der Veen and his team of award-winning injury Philadelphia trip & fall attorneys are dedicated to you and your well-being.
 We make it possible for you to focus on recovering from your injuries while we take care of holding the responsible party accountable.